©Thibault Poriel

 The Peniti Chapel

-The Peniti website
+The Peniti site

 Known as the chapel of Saint-Maudez or Peniti (penitence), it was built in the 18th century.
 Like many chapels in the region, this rectangular structure with a canted chevet is built at the top of an escarpment.